How an onslaught of lies about COVID-19 overwhelmed our sense of what’s true

 — Ian Sams (@IanSams) March 30, 2020

-Perhaps what is most concerning is the way false information has burst beyond the Internet’s thin meniscus.
+Perhaps what is most concerning is the way false information has burst beyond the internet’s thin meniscus.
 Lies spout from the mouth of the president.
 Even mainstream news publications can have difficulty keeping track of the truth.
 Early on, in the first weeks of the COVID-19 outbreak in Wuhan, China, The Washington Times, a conservative-leaning paper, published a conspiracy theory that the Wuhan Virology Institute had manufactured the coronavirus as a biological weapon (the story has since been taken down).
-In March, a member of China’s Foreign Ministry tweeted a counter conspiracy theory suggesting the U.S. was the real source of the illness.
+In March, a member of China’s Foreign Ministry tweeted a counterconspiracy theory suggesting the U.S. was the real source of the illness.

 “I think we have been drifting downward for years toward a growing and pernicious consensus that you can’t tell truth from falsity and there’s almost no point in trying to figure out whether there’s truth on a given subject,” says Paul Barrett, deputy director of New York University’s Stern School of Business and Human Rights, who has written extensively on misinformation in election cycles.